arrno/gliter/README.md

 **Pipelines**

-Orchestrate a series of functions into an branching async pipeline with the `Pipeline` type.
+Orchestrate a series of functions into a branching async pipeline with the `Pipeline` type.

-Regular functions including a generator:
+Example of regular functions including a generator:

 ```go
 func example_gen() func() (int, bool) {